 Common-size analysis is a way to show all values as a percentage of a total value to allow for easy comparison between companies or between time periods of a company.
 For example, R&D or sales and marketing can be shown as a percentage of revenue.

 Consolidation is the aggregation of financial statements from separate companies of a group as if they were a single entity.
 This is most commonly associated with the financial close process of a company.

 Corporate Performance Management (CPM)

-Corporate performance management (CPM) is a category of finance and analytics software that tracks and measures the financial and operational key performance indicators of an organisation.
-One benefit of CPM software is its ability to streamline all aspects of financial data analysis, budgeting, forecasting, building dashboards and making more informed decisions.
+Corporate performance management (CPM) is a category of finance and analytics software that tracks and measures the financial and operational key performance indicators of an organization.
+One benefit of CPM software is its ability to streamline all aspects of financial data analysis, budgeting, forecasting, building dashboards, and making more informed decisions.
 CPM is also known as enterprise performance management (EPM) and business performance management (BPM).

-A cost centre is a part of an organisation, often a department, that does not directly add to profit but still incurs expenses and needs money to operate.
-Cost centres contribute to generating revenue indirectly unlike a profit centre, which contributes directly to generating revenue from its actions.
+A cost center is a part of an organization, often a department, that does not directly add to profit but still incurs expenses and needs money to operate.
+Cost centers contribute to generating revenue indirectly unlike a profit center, which contributes directly to generating revenue from its actions.